 Dr. Cathy: Exercise is crucial.
 The more your dog moves, the more your dog’s brain is stimulated.
 Movement can also help reduce pain.
 Aging dogs are more likely to have arthritis, so if these dogs don’t move as much as they should, the pain will reduce brain function.
 Moving reduces pain and sends great signals to the brain for better overall function.

 Q11: What is the prognosis for dogs with cognitive dysfunction syndrome?

-Q12: What tips do you have for helping pet parents cope with their cognitive dysfunction syndrome dogs?
+Q12: What tips do you have for helping pet parents cope with their dog's cognitive dysfunction syndrome?